Mindinventory/custom_rich_text/README.md

 * Allow text styling as per requirement

 ## Note
+* If you want to highlight  any specific type of text then need to add the following on tap method.
 * If any link or email consists the provided sub-string then it will ignore that and will be highlighted as web link or email.

 ## Getting Started